Skip to Content

 The pyramid intentionally does not specify recommended weights of foods or calories.
 It is only meant to provide an overall look at healthy food choices and their relative proportions.

-It does this because good health has been attributed to variation within the overall dietary pattern.
+It does this because good health has been attributed to variations within the overall dietary pattern.
 The more variety you get within the specified relative allowances per category – the better.

 Alternative Oatmeal Diet Meal Plan